Encyclopedia of fire safety

 Fits!

 A vibration sensor is also useful.
-Suddenly, they will try to open the car with "brute force", or, in the parking lot, another car will touch your car.
-Take the vibration sensor SW-420 (adjustable).
+Suddenly, they will try to open the car with “brute force”, well, or in the parking lot, another car will touch your car.
+Let's take the vibration sensor SW-420 (adjustable).

 Supply voltage - 3.3 - 5V